cqlyj/VSkill/WORKINGLOG.md

     This section of code will revert the function with `Verifier__NotAllVerifiersProvidedFeedback`, this need to be fixed so that verifiers who is the first two will not get this error.
     => consider "PULL over PUSH" pattern for the reward and penalty. => line 261 in the `Verifier` contract.

-- Issues found in the contract, the `_updateEvidenceStatus` function got some issues here, we should use `storage` instead of `memory` to update the evidence status. => fix this as the test case developed.
+- Issues✅ found in the contract, the `_updateEvidenceStatus` function got some issues here, we should use `storage` instead of `memory` to update the evidence status. => fix this as the test case developed.

 ---